shaonsina/sina-extension-for-elementor/readme.txt

 == PRO EXTENDERS ==

-1. [Colors Animation](https://plugins.shaonsina.com/sina-extension/colors-animation): Show some colors on the section with animated (fade, horizontal, vertical)
+1. [Colors Animation](https://plugins.shaonsina.com/sina-extension/colors-animation): Show some colors on the section with animated (fade, horizontal, vertical).
-2. [Content Protection](https://plugins.shaonsina.com/sina-extension/content-protection): Show or hide specific content for the specific users.
+2. [Content Protection](https://plugins.shaonsina.com/sina-extension/content-protection): Show or hide specific element or section for the specific users (based on role).
-3. [Reading Progressbar](https://plugins.shaonsina.com/sina-extension/reading-progressbar): Display a progressbar into the page or posts for seeing the users how much they are reading or seeing.
+3. [Reading Progressbar](https://plugins.shaonsina.com/sina-extension/reading-progressbar): Display a progressbar top of the page or posts for seeing the users how much they have read or seen (based on scroll).

 == Installation ==